NautilusTrader

 Native same-binary Rust payload

-For Rust types compiled into Nautilus, the inner payload is the concrete Rust type itself and can be downcast directly from Arc<dyn CustomDataTrait>.
+For Rust types compiled into the process, the inner payload is the concrete Rust type and can be downcast directly from Arc<dyn CustomDataTrait>.

 No Python callback path is needed for serialization or decode.